 Lower sheets of 3/8-9inch exterior-grade plywood into the trench to line the walls.
 If the soil is especially loose, brace the trench for extra support (see next step).

 3. Brace the Trench Walls

 Cut enough 2x4s, slightly longer than the width of the trench, to brace the walls every three or four feet.
 Mail each of the supports to the plywood sheets between waist and shoulder height.
 Leave enough space between braces to dig with a shovel.

 Because you likely won’t have access to (or the expertise to operate) a sewer line inspection camera, you will have to find the damaged pipe manually.

 To locate the leak, look for an area of wet soil in the base of the trench.
 Now turn off the main water supply and be sure that nobody uses any fixtures during the repair.

 Dig around the broken section of the pipe so that it is completely exposed.
-If the sewer pipe is plastic, use a plastic replacement pipe.
+When the sewer pipe is plastic, use a plastic replacement pipe.
 If it is cast iron, replace it with plastic if your local plumbing code permits (it probably will).
 If not, go ahead and replace it with cast iron.
 Both are attached with hubless (neoprene sleeves held in place by stainless steel clamps).

 Caution: Plumbing supply lines or electrical cables may run parallel to the sewer line.
 Work with extreme patience and gently text the ground before you dig.